Medically reviewed on Sep 15, 2018

 After the procedure

 After delivery, your health care provider will examine you for any injuries that might have been caused by the vacuum.
-Any tears or incisions will be repaired.
+Any tears will be repaired.
+If an episiotomy was performed, it will be repaired as well.

 Your baby will also be monitored for signs of complications that can be caused by a vacuum extraction.